 If you’re new to WordPress and don’t know what plugins to install, take a look through my list of essential plugins for your WordPress website or blog for ideas.

-I’ve written elsewhere about the benefits of customizing the WordPress login screen, and it’s something that I like to do for any clients that I build a WordPress website for.
+Customizing the WordPress login screen is something that I like to do for any clients that I build a WordPress website for.
 It helps make it easier for them to use WordPress, and is a little extra touch that can go a long way towards making the administrative experience more personal.

 The method I detailed involves working with the PHP and CSS files that come with the WordPress installation.
 That’s fine to do if you want a fancier login screen, but the drawback to it is that when you upgrade your WordPress installation, you’ll lose all that work.